 Skip to content

-Compound variants let you apply additional styles when multiple variants match simultaneously.
-This is useful for handling edge cases and variant interactions.
+Compound variants apply additional styles when multiple variants match simultaneously.
+Use them for edge cases and variant interactions.

 Use the compoundVariants array to define conditional styles: